andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 - implement interfaceMethod() to print a different message

 5. Create a Autowired with list of BeanInterface and call interfaceMethod() on each of them.

+**HTML**

+1.
+A title "My First HTML Page"
+A heading (h1) with the text "Welcome to My Page"
+A paragraph with the text "This is my first HTML page.
+I'm learning how to create web pages using HTML."

+Create a HTML document that includes: first html
+- a heading(h2) with the text "My Favorite Fruits"
+- an unordered list of your three favorite fruits

+second html
+- a heading(h2) with the text "Useful Links"
+- 3 hiperlinks to your favorite websites.
+Use descriptive text for the links.

+3rd html
+ - a heading(h2) with the text "My favorite animal"
+ - an image of your favorite animal.
+Use the alt attribute to provide alternative text for the image.

+4rd html
+- a heading(h2) with the text "My daily routine"
+- an ordered list with at least 3 items representing the daily routine.
+- Within one of the list items, include a nested unordered list with sub-tasks or activities.